apache/airflow-site/CONTRIBUTE.md

 Below frontmatter, put your blogpost content.

 ### How to add a new case study

+To add a new case study with pre-filled frontmatter, in `<ROOT DIRECTORY>/landing-pages/site` run:

+    hugo new use-cases/my-use-case.md

+That will create a markdown file `<ROOT DIRECTORY>/landing-pages/site/content/<LANGUAGE VERSION>/use-cases/my-use-case.md` with following content:

+    ---
+    title: "My Use Case"
+    linkTitle: "My Use Case"
+    quote:
+        text: "Quote text"
+        author: "Quote's author"
+    logo: "logo-name-in-static-icons-directory.svg"
+    draft: true
+    ---

+    ##### What was the problem?
+    text

+    ##### How did Apache Airflow help to solve this problem?
+    text

+    ##### What are the results?
+    text

+When you finish your writing blogpost, remember to **remove `draft: true`** from frontmatter.

+---

-In order to add a new case study, create a markdown file in `<ROOT DIRECTORY>/landing-pages/site/content/<LANGUAGE VERSION>/use-cases/<filename>.md`.
+To add a new case study manually, create a markdown file in `<ROOT DIRECTORY>/landing-pages/site/content/<LANGUAGE VERSION>/use-cases/<filename>.md`.
 The filename will also serve as URL for the case study.

 Then, **at the top of the file**, add frontmatter in following format: